libplctag/libplctag/README.md

   - logging data from multiple tags.
   - reading and writing tags from the command line.
   - getting and setting individual bits as tags.
+- Support for Omron NX/NJ series PLCs as for Allen-Bradley Micro800.
+- Support for Modbus TCP.

 #### Platform Support